 - Cognitive changes: problems with attention, planning, language, memory or even dementia

-- Early satiety: feeling of fullness after eating small amounts
+- Early satiety: the feeling of fullness after eating small amounts

 - Excessive sweating, often when wearing off medications